chengkaiyang2025/Summer-2025-ECE-597-Group11/SecurityAnalysis.md

 As the application does not require user authentication and primarily processes spam emails without storing them, we do not consider privacy a critical concern at this stage.
 However, we recommend displaying a clear warning to users, advising them not to paste any sensitive or personal information into the website.
 For now, we rely on user discretion to avoid sharing private data.
 This reduces potential harm in the event of a man-in-the-middle (MITM) attack or data interception.

-## Future Work
+## Integration and Future Expansion

 With fine-tuning the results, this application could be integrated into a firewall to alert users of potential spam emails and help raise awareness within organizations to prevent fraud or sensitive information leaks.
 Transforming our website-based spam detection tool into an API for firewalls or email systems introduces several technical and operational concerns.

 Privacy and data handling will not be our responsibility, but rather that of the firewall or the integrating organization.
 If encryption is needed, it is up to the client system to ensure that email content is securely transmitted.
 Our system remains stateless and does not store or log any data; it simply returns a coarse confidence score for each analyzed email.
 However, as mentioned earlier, the API is still vulnerable to man-in-the-middle (MITM) attacks if transmission is not secured.
 Therefore, proper controls—such as enforcing HTTPS and requiring authentication—should be in place.

-In firewall or email system integrations, the API will also be expected to provide fast and reliable responses.
+In firewall or email system integrations, the API will be expected to provide fast and reliable responses.
 This becomes a technical concern, especially under high-volume traffic or real-time filtering.
-Ensuring low latency, fault tolerance, and scalability will be important challenges moving forward.
+Ensuring high accuracy, low latency, and scalability will be important challenges moving forward.

 ## Conclusion
-- **Summary of Risks & Benefits**
+- **Summary of Risks**

 Our team identifies two major vunerbabilities threatening this applicaiton, MITM and Evasion, one targeting on traditonal website and the other on machine learning models.

 - **Next Steps**
-  Roadmap for implementing fixes, timelines, and responsible teams.
+implementing fixes